Ali Haydar Güngörmüş

-Life
+Early life and education

 Güngörmüş was born the middle child of seven children.
 He spent the first ten years of his life in Pageou, a now-abandoned village.
 The Alevi family had a small farm in the highlands of eastern Anatolia.
 The father worked as a welder in Munich from 1964.
 In 1986, the wife and children moved to Germany to join the father, where Ali completed his secondary education.
 Against the wishes of his parents and family, he began an apprenticeship as a chef at the Wirtshaus am Rosengarten in Westpark, Munich, in September 1991.
 He subsequently received a €10,000 scholarship from the Upper Bavarian Chamber of Industry and Commerce.

+Career

 From 2000, he was temporarily head chef at the trendy restaurant "Lenbach," and then became a junior chef at Karl Ederer's Michelin-starred restaurant "Glockenbach" in Munich.
 Ederer subsequently became his mentor and secured him a position at the two-Michelin-starred restaurant Tantris and at the Schweizer Stuben in Wertheim.

 In 2005, Güngörmüş opened the restaurant Le Canard Nouveau in Hamburg-Othmarschen.
 In November 2006, his restaurant was awarded a Michelin star.
 At the end of 2016, Güngörmüş relinquished the position of head chef to Florian Pöschl but remained a co-owner of Le Canard Nouveau.

 In 2014, he also opened the restaurant Pageou in Munich in the former premises of Ederer.
 Pageou was the name of his home village in Eastern Anatolia.

 In 2022, "Pera Meze" opened in the Gärtnerplatz district of Munich.
 The Turkish restaurant is named after the Beyoğlu district in Istanbul, which was formerly known by its Greek name, Pera.

 In "Roadtrip Amerika" (Kabel Eins), celebrity chef Ali tours America for four weeks in a camper van with Frank Rosin and Alexander Kumptner – from the West Coast to the East Coast.
 Accompanied by a camera crew, the three TV chefs experience many unusual moments, such as skydiving, a hot dog eating contest, diving with sharks, and a python hunt.

 In 2023, Güngörmüş was a contestant on the 16th season of "Let's Dance" and finished in 8th place.